Get a motorcycle license

 The fees for a Class M or MJ driver license, or to add class M or MJ to your current driver license, can range from $21 to $120, but we cannot calculate your exact fee until you apply.

 - 3. A member of the US Armed Forces who completes the MSF Basic Rider Course (BRC) through the military while on active duty outside of New York State can qualify to have their military BRC converted into a NY BRC and receive the road test waiver.
-See the instructions on the web site of the New York State Motorcycle Safety Foundation or call the MSF at 1-518-384-0045.
+See the instructions on the website of the New York State Motorcycle Safety Program or call 1-518-384-0045.